tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - Replacement reserves are a requirement set by lenders and should be budgeted for during underwriting.
 They are calculated based on the results of a property condition assessment.

 - The expense ratio is a metric that indicates how efficiently a property is operating.
 It is a broad indicator of how much a property costs to maintain.

-- After analyzing the numbers, you will be able to see how your numbers compare to each other and to the numbers you generated before.
-You will be able to compare your projections with actuals, and see where there are large differences.
-This will help you identify problems that you can solve as an investor.

-- The author toured the property with the property manager.
-While inspecting the property, they came across issues such as a historical property tax expense that was lower than what was indicated on the real property tax report they downloaded from the county’s website, as well as unsustainably low maintenance and labor expenses.
+- for comping tools, zillow sites, batchleads suite of products, biggerpocket rent estimator, propstream, zillow

+- when you're comping a property, you need to know the sale price on the properties you are using as comparisons for your subject property.
+The sale price is either disclosed publicly or can be accessed through MLS or third party program.

+- comping as 3 tier
+  - tier 1: look at date sold and the distance from the subject property.
+The date sold should be within 6 months ago for the same type of property.
+The distance should be the same subdivision or within 1 mile radius.
+    - don't compare between gated and non-gated community
+  - tier 2: look at interior square footage, parking, year built, bed and path count, and general condition.
+  - tier 3: proximity to roads, lot size, pool, and build type.

+- manual comping
+  - know your subject property
+  - find the ARC comp and how much it sold for.
+  - adjust for differences
+  - confirm the ARV comp through other recent solds
+  - confirm with pending and under contract comps
+  - confirm active comps

 # finding small multifamily deals on-market